fletchcoding/nuereview/README.md

 # NueReview
 ## A venue review system

-This is an implementation of my place review system using ReactJS and Gatsby.
+This is an implementation of my place review system using ReactJS and Gatsby with a Firebase Firestore NoSQL backend, using Firebase functions for server operations.
-The site is connected to a Firebase/Firestore backend.

 # TODO:
-- Seperate authenticated routes from inital page to allow for page creation.
+- Seperate authenticated routes from initial page to allow for page creation.
 - Profile page for user + nav
 - Search function to find venues
     - Upgrade to 'Full text search'